JuliaPhysics/Mueller.jl/docs/src/examples.md

 Uhat = diffU[2]
 ```

-so, from four measurements, we can generate the I, Q, and U stokes parameters
+So, from four measurements, we can generate clean I, Q, and U Stokes parameters:

 ```@example pdi
 Ihat = 0.5 * (Sp[1] + Sp45[1] + Sp225[1] + Sp675[1])
 Shat = [Ihat, Qhat, Uhat, NaN]
 ```

-which faithfully captures the linear components of the original light
+Which faithfully captures the linear components of the original light!

 ```@example pdi
 Shat[1:3] ≈ S[1:3]